Diem Coin: What You Need To Know

 In December 2020, the Libra Association announced a new name and committed to organizational independence from Facebook.
 Diem was born.
 The mission is “building a safe, secure and compliant payment system that empowers people and businesses around the world.”

-This article explores the new cryptocurrency, its worth, and whether you should invest in the project.
+This article explores the new cryptocurrency and whether you should invest in the project.

 What Is Diem?

 Diem is a new cryptocurrency project originally founded by Facebook but now under independent control by the Diem Association.
 The project’s objective is to enable universal access to financial services.

 Developed on blockchain technology, Diem is secure, scalable and reliable.
 It’s open technology that anyone can build on and serve billions of people.
 Blockchain technology is a decentralized, secure and transparent database ledger system for tracking transactions.
 Diem built an open-source prototype called Diem Core to foster a global collaborative effort to advance the technology.

 One key feature of Diem is that Diem Coins are backed by reserves, including cash and short-term government securities.
 These reserves make Diem a “stablecoin,” a type of cryptocurrency that attempts to maintain a stable price by linking its value to that pool of assets.
 That means stablecoins like Diem won’t experience the same volatility that other cryptocurrencies have seen.

 The Diem Association boasts members from businesses and nonprofit organizations.
 Some notable members include Andreessen Horowitz, Shopify, Coinbase and Spotify.